 4) Indonesian gamelan samples and structures

-He has studied music in a number of settings, including theory, musicology and psychoacoustics courses at UCLA, composition at the Darmstadt IMD during the Summers of 2014 and 2016, and Indonesian gamelan composition / performance in Bali and Java during Summer 2015.
+He has studied music in a number of settings, including theory, musicology and psychoacoustics courses at UCLA, composition at the Darmstadt IMD during the Summers of 2014, 2016 and 2018 as well as Indonesian gamelan composition / performance in Bali and Java during Summer 2015.

-Dr. Cornett runs Pastorus, a firm focused on drugs for autism, schizophrenia and addiction.
-Previously, he founded Navitas Pharma in 2004 and led it through a (favorable) investor exit 3.5 years later in 2008.
+Glenn runs Pastorus, a firm focused on drugs for autism, schizophrenia and addiction.
+Previously, he founded Navitas Pharma in 2004 and led it through a favorable investor exit 3.5 years later in 2008.
 That firm is now active in developing a new class of drugs for cardiovascular and metabolic disease.
-Earlier work included positions at McKinsey, Eli Lilly and Los Alamos National Laboratory.
+Earlier work included positions at McKinsey, Eli Lilly and Los Alamos National Laboratory and Razorfish.

 Glenn holds an MD with Distinction in Research from the University of Michigan, and a PhD in neuroscience from UCLA.
 His dissertation was on human deep-brain responses to musical stimuli.
 He grudgingly admits that diet and exercise are more important than the pharmaceutical industry to the health of most individuals.
 He has a black belt in karate and has run 14 marathons, most recently Bangalore, India in December 2017.